Resize Text: |

 A3.
 In general, straightforward CPE applications and claims take 4 to 6 weeks for processing.

-Reasons for a delay could be:
+Reasons for delay could be:

-(i) Additional information required for our review
+(i) Additional information required for SMC’s review

 (iii) Applications or claims may have been rejected due to:

-• Events are of non-medical related nature
+• Events of non-medical related nature

 Q4.
 What are the categories for accumulation of CPE claims?